vuejs/v2.vuejs.org/src/guide/render-function.md

 ---
 title: Render Functions
 type: guide
-order: 12.5
+order: 14
 ---

 ## Basics

+Vue recommends using templates to build your HTML in the vast majority of cases.
+There are situations however, where you really need the full programmatic power of JavaScript.
+That's where you can use the **render  function**, a closer-to-the-compiler alternative to templates.

-Let's say you want to create a component for anchored headings, like this:
+Let's dive into a simple example where a `render` function would be practical.
+Say you want to generate anchored headings:

 ``` html
 <h1>